-Queensway LLP has its first year end as 31 October 2019.
-As such accounts have been prepared for the first four months of trading and these accounts have not been subject to their auditors (yet to be appointed).
-In compiling the accounts the Council has reviewed the accounting policies applied to Queensway LLP and has concluded that there is no material adjustments required to align accounting policies of both entities.
+Queensway LLP has its first year end as 31 March 2020.
+As such accounts have been prepared for the first 15 months of trading and these accounts have not been subject to their auditors (yet to be appointed).
+In compiling the Group Accounts the first accounting period has been split to match the Councils accounting period, ie the first three months trading in 2018/19 and 12 months to 31 March 2020.
+The Council has reviewed the accounting policies applied to Queensway LLP and has concluded that there is no material adjustments required to align accounting policies of both entities.